Singapore to start gradual easing of circuit breaker measures as COVID-19 community cases decline

 The rest of the circuit breaker measures continue to be crucial, and will remain in force till Jun 1, he added.

-The Government will be able to further roll back some of the circuit breaker measures if the situation is “clearly under control” till Jun 1, he added.
+The Government will be able to further roll back some of the circuit breaker measures if the situation is “clearly under control” till Jun 1, he said.

 “Even then, it will be a new normal we all have to adapt to,” he said.